-Subsequently, numerous people who once worked in John Crane factories and/or around its asbestos-containing products began developing serious, fatal diseases.
+For years prior to the Environmental Protection Agency’s (EPA) regulations on asbestos use, the John Crane company relied on the toxic set of minerals for its resistance to heat and fire.
+Subsequently, people who once worked in John Crane factories began developing fatal diseases.
 In turn, the company faced (and still faces) an array of asbestos and mesothelioma lawsuits.

 If you have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.